EgiChem/Multi-TLSM/README.md

 # Multi Liu-Silva-Macedo to calculate diffusivities in ternary systems

 Calculates the tracer diffusivity of a given solute in a mixture of 2 solvents.
+If used please cite:"xxx"

 Requiered data to use: